gap-packages/CoxIterGAP/README.md

 Giving a hyperbolic Coxeter group
 ---------------------------------
 In order to specify a Coxeter group, one can describe its Coxeter graph: we create a list containing the neighbours of every vertex, together with the weights.
-For example, for the group F_4, a description would be the following:
+For example, a description of the group F_4 would be the following:

 `
 [[1,[2,3]],[2,[3,4]],[3,[4,3]]]